nikiluc/Naive-Bayes-Implementation/README.md

 # Naive-Bayes-Implementation
 Project 1 For Data Mining Course

-A python implementation of the Naive-Bayes Classifier.
+A python implementation of the Naive-Bayes Classifier (and 10-Fold Cross Validation).
+Creates 10 different models and exports their evaluation metrics to adults.out.

 **How to Run:**